-All inquiries and requests for registration forms, lists of standard residencies and specialty credentials packets should be made to the ACVIM office.
+All inquiries and requests for registration forms, lists of standard residencies and specialty credentials packets should be made to the ACVIM office or found on the ACVIM website.

 G.2.
 Application Procedure for Certification in Neurology

 G.2.a.
 Applicant Instructions